Gabriellanaro/MLOPS_final_Project/reports/README.md

 >
 > Answer:

---- In our project, we effectively utilized a common Git workflow that involves branches and Pull Requests (PRs).
+--- In our project, we effectively used a common Git workflow that involves branches and Pull Requests (PRs).
 Each team member was assigned their own branch, separate from the main branch.
 This approach allowed us to work independently without affecting the main codebase.
 When a team member completed a feature or a piece of work, they created a Pull Request.
 It provided an opportunity for the rest of the team to review the changes, suggest modifications, and eventually approve the changes.

 Once the Pull Request was approved, the changes were merged into the main branch.
 This workflow ensured that all changes were reviewed and tested before they were incorporated into the main codebase, which helped us maintain code quality and prevent bugs.  ---